 Location Authority & Local SEO

-Location Authority: the ranking power, or fuel that drives rankings, for any local business or location in Google local / Google Maps search results.
+Location Authority: the ability for your business to rank higher in Google Maps search results.

 In other words, the more location authority your business has, the higher it will rank in Google local search results.

 When we describe local SEO to clients, we typically use the term location authority.
 But apparently this is a phrase that’s unique in the local SEO world as many of our clients and prospective clients are not familiar with the term.

 I’ve been thinking about this term location authority lately, and wondering where I got it from.
 So, like any modern day person would do, I turned to Google.

 Here’s what I see when I search the term location authority:

 As you can see, there’s nothing relating to local SEO in the top search results.